Architecture Overview

 - Process provider events (log tool calls, extract media, strip images)

 Tools can be disabled via data/config/tools.json or per-channel via sub-channel config.
-The disable list is read on each call, so changes take effect immediately.
+The disable list is read on each call.

 ConnectorCenter